dhammon/AttacksAndCountermeasures/textbook/05-OperatingSystemSecurity.md

 ```
 ### Authorization System
 In the previous section, we explored the ext4 file structure and suggested every file has an owner and group.
 Expanding on this basis, every file can have *read (r)*, *write (w)*, and *execute (x)* permissions expressed for the owner, group, and everything else known as *others*.
 Owners are the creator or the assigned account of the file.
 Any account on the Linux device can be assigned to one or more groups and a group can be assigned permissions to files.
 The last set is the others category, which applies to any other account on the system that is not the owner or the assigned group.

->[!note] Note - Self Group
->Each time an account or user is created, a corresponding default group using the account name is also created.
-If an account `daniel` is created, a group named `daniel` is also created and the user is automatically assigned to their like-named group.

 The **permission set** for any file can be displayed using the `ls -l` command.
 The first 10 characters block is dedicated to identifying permissions for each object.
 The first character in the block is used to identify if the object is a directory and has the values `d` for directory or `-` indicating a file.
 The next three characters of the block identify permissions for the user.
 The second set of three characters are used to define the permissions for the assigned group.
 The last set of three characters evidence the permissions for the others category.
 The third and fourth column in the list command output shows the owner and the object's group.
 The figure below illustrates the owner `daniel` and the group `dev` on the `example.txt` file.
 It shows that `daniel` has read/write, `dev` has read, and everyone else (others) have read permission.